jescalan/rupture/readme.md

 When the screen size is 1050px (defined by `rupture.desktop-cutoff`) or more, the styles in the block will take effect.

 ##### `+density(value)`
 When the device has a pixel density of at least the given `value`, the styles in the block will take effect.
 The `value` should be a unitless pixel ratio number such as `1`, `1.5`, or `2`.
-The `value` can also be the string `'retina'`, in which case the `rupture.retina-density` variable will be used.
+The `value` can also be  `retina`, in which case the `rupture.retina-density` variable will be used.

 ##### `+retina()`
 When the device has a pixel density of over `rupture.retina-density` (defaults to 1.5), the styles in the block will take effect.